mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ---

 ### Environmental sensors
-Microcontrollers and microprocessors are well suited for environmental sensing; as such, many accessory modules have been developed and able to detect air movement, humidity, temperature, light, vibration, sound, etc. If you're an OSU researcher and have a project involving environmental sensing, reach out to the [OPEnS Lab](https://open-sensing.org/) - this is their specialty.
+Microcontrollers and microprocessors are well suited for environmental sensing; as such, many accessory modules have been developed and are able to detect air movement, humidity, temperature, light, vibration, sound, etc. If you're an OSU researcher and have a project involving environmental sensing, reach out to the [OPEnS Lab](https://open-sensing.org/) - this is their specialty.
 If not, I've provided some resources below.

 * [Open Source Ecology](https://wiki.opensourceecology.org/wiki/Main_Page)
 * [Tutorials on several environmental sensors](http://www.osbss.com/tutorials/)